CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 1.2: Create the Ubuntu Virtual Machine. </h3>

 - Still within the [Azure portal](https://portal.azure.com) create another VM
+  - Under the "Basics" tab:
     - Place it into the previously created Resource Group.
     - Name the virtual machine
     - Place it into the same region as the previously created VM.
     - Assign "Ubuntu Server 24.04 LTS" as the virtual machine's operating system image.

 ![image](https://github.com/user-attachments/assets/6a498366-dfcb-42af-ae0e-c7bb8b9eacbe)